To be creative you have to be willing to destroy

 I know what you’re thinking.
 I don’t need to destroy it, I can simply abandon it.
 Yes, but let me offer this thought: Abandonment is a form of destruction too ( all my abandonment issues peeps can testify to this).

 Once you abandon anything, a potential future it had dies.
 This applies to career plans, relationships, ideas of self, and anything really.
 A version of you or a direction of life doesn’t actually exist until you take it.
 Hence, taking any direction creates and destroys the one you didn’t take.
 This is exactly what ambivalence is.
 Unwillingness to let any option die.
-Keep in mind though, destruction is pointless if it stops there.

 If you don’t create something afterward, destruction has little value.